The First World War was imperialistic war. Discuss.

 - Britain had interests in Mesopotamia and Palestine (then part of the Ottoman Empire).

-- Germany targeted Ukraine and the Baltic provinces (under Russian control), as well as British and French colonies.
+- Germany targeted Ukraine, Baltic provinces (under Russian control), British and French colonies.

 - Japan sought influence over China and Korea.

-These competing ambitions sparked distrust and confrontation among imperialist nations.
+These competing ambitions created distrust and confrontation among imperialist nations.

 5. The Moroccan Crises (1904 & 1911).